 Stocks and interest-rate futures jumped, even while economists wrestled to interpret whether Powell intended to send a message or was simply misunderstood.

-On their face, the comments were a reversal from early last month, when US Fed Chair Powell said the key interest rate was probably still a "long way" from a so-called neutral level and that the Fed might even tighten policy beyond that level.
+On their face, the comments were a reversal from early last month, when Powell said the key interest rate was probably still a "long way" from a so-called neutral level and that the Fed might even tighten policy beyond that level.
 Stocks swooned on those remarks as investors bet the US central bank would need more rate hikes to prevent the economy from overheating.

 The possibly dovish shift in language on Wednesday came as President Donald Trump stepped up attacks on Powell, criticizing the Fed's rate hikes as undercutting his economic and trade policies.
 Trump told the Washington Post just on Tuesday that he is "not even a little bit happy" with the Fed chief.

 Powell "gave the market, and presumably President Trump, exactly what he wanted, which was an admission that the previously proposed path of future rate hikes was probably too aggressive and opening to slowing the rate of hikes," said Oliver Pursche, vice chairman and chief market strategist at Bruderman Asset Management in New York.